lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <br/>

-### Setting Static IP's for the VM's
+### Setting a Static IP for the VM
-To set a static IP on each of the virtual machines boot them up and run the following command to install net-tools.
+To set a static IP on the virtual machine start it up and run the following command to install net-tools.
 ```jsx
 sudo apt install net-tools
 ```